ashaindlin/better-tms/README.md

-The query string to courses must include `term` (an index from the data returned by the `/terms` route) and one of the following: `name` (a string to search for in course names), `number` (a number to match exactly).
+The query string to courses must include `term` (an index from the data returned by the `/terms` route) and one of the following: `name` (a string to search for in course names), `number` (a number to match exactly), or `crn` (a CRN to match exactly).

-In the future, you will be able to search by CRN or search for all classes offered in a term.
+In the future, you will be able to search for all classes offered in a term.

 ```
 GET /courses?name=applied&term=3